MerosCrypto/Meros/docs/Protocol/Difficulty.md

 ### Violations in Meros

-- Meros uses a 256-bit difficulty, not a 64-bit difficulty.
+- Meros uses a 256-bit difficulty for the Blockchain.
-- Meros has different initial difficulties.
+- Meros has a different initial Blockchain difficulty.
 - Meros uses a different amount of Blocks in the window depending on how long the Blockchain is.
-- Meros doesn't remove outlying difficulties.
+- Meros doesn't remove outlying difficulties from the Blockchain's window.
-- Meros uses a different formula to calculate the next difficulty.
+- Meros uses a different formula to calculate the Blockchain's next difficulty.
-- Meros uses a different formula to verify the difficulty.
+- Meros uses a different formula to verify the Blockchain's difficulty.